Tulip-Dev/tulip/README.md

 ### Precompiled binaries

-For each release, Tulip offers precompiled binaries for Linux (using [AppImage](https://github.com/AppImage/AppImageKit)), MacOS (dmg bundles) or Windows ([NSIS](http://nsis.sourceforge.net/Main_Page) based installers).
+Up to version 6.0.1, Tulip offers precompiled binaries for Linux (using [AppImage](https://github.com/AppImage/AppImageKit)), MacOS (dmg bundles) or Windows ([NSIS](http://nsis.sourceforge.net/Main_Page) based installers).
 You can download those binaries from [SourceForge](https://sourceforge.net/projects/auber/files/tulip/).

+**We are not providing binaries anymore**

 ### Compiling from scratch

-Tulip can be easily compiled on every supported platforms.
+Tulip can be easily compiled on many supported platforms.
 However, that process can take some times depending on your system configuration.

 The following dependencies are required to build Tulip: